ldbc/ldbc_snb_datagen_spark/ldbc_socialnet_dbgen/README.md

 ## Requirements

 This software is build using Apache hadoop version 1.0.3 and we not guarantee compatibility with newer releases.
-You can download hadoop 1.0.3 from [here](http://archive.apache.org/dist/hadoop/core/hadoop-1.0.3/)
+You can download hadoop 1.0.3 from [here](http://archive.apache.org/dist/hadoop/core/hadoop-1.0.3/).

 ## Compilation

-The compilation uses Apache Maven to automatically detect and download the necessary dependencies.
-See: [maven.apache.org](http://maven.apache.org).
+The compilation uses [Apache Maven](http://maven.apache.org) to automatically detect and download the necessary dependencies.
 Make sure you are in your ldbc_socialnet_bm/ldbc_socialnet_dbgen/ project folder.
 To generate the jar containing all the dependencies, type

 ```